wecacuee/wecacuee.github.io/_posts/2017-08-15-named-tree-programming.md

     return bar(x = x, **bar_kw)
 ```

-A better way is to consider the `bar`, the function itself a part of configuration.
+An even better way is to consider the `bar`, the function itself a
+part of configuration.

 ``` python
 from functools import partial